Wednesday, 3 September 2008

 There is a requirement within Assen that primary cycle paths are never more than 750 m apart.
 They're usually much closer than that.
 However, all is not lost if you're riding on a secondary route as these are also of very good quality.

 Secondary cycle-route quality in Assen.
+This path is 3.2 m

 The photo on the right is of a cycle-path on a secondary route.
-It is three metres wide, not shared with pedestrians (they have their own 2 m wide path), it's very smooth and direct, it is lit at night, and it is a pleasure to cycle on.
+It is over three metres wide, not shared with pedestrians (they have their own 2 m wide path), it's very smooth and direct, it is lit at night, and it is a pleasure to cycle on.
 Good maintenance is required not only on the primary network, but also on secondary routes like this.
 See another blog post showing how cyclists came first when there were road works in this location.

 Every area of the Netherlands has adopted similar guidelines.
 The grid of closely spaced high quality routes extends not just across one housing estate, not just across one city, not just to a few outlying developments of one city, but right across the entire country.